telerik/fiddler-everywhere-docs/knowledge-base/capturing-grpc-traffic.md

 ![gRPC traffic and related Fiddler's inspectors](../images/kb/grpc/grpc-traffic-inspection.png)

 The **Messages** tab lists the outgoing (Sender: Client) and incoming (Sender: Server) gRPC messages.
 Fiddler Everywhere shows the size and the original content of each message.
-Use the context menu to copy the message or the whole row message quickly.
+Use the context menu to copy the whole row message quickly.

 ![gRPC message context menu to copy or decode the received data](../images/kb/grpc/grpc-traffic-message-context-menu.png)

-It's important to note that the gRPC uses [Protobuf format](https://protobuf.dev/overview/) which is in unreadable form.
+It's important to note that the gRPC uses [Protobuf format](https://protobuf.dev/overview/), which is in unreadable form.
 That means that the **Decode value** context menu option can't be used for proper decoding of any gRPC channel message.
-The only way to decode a Protobuf message is to own the **.proto** file which can't be extracted over the gRPC session.
+The only way to decode a Protobuf message is to own the **.proto** file, which can't be extracted over the gRPC session.
 Only the scheme creators are aware of the **.proto** format.
-Fiddler can help developers (that has access to the **.proto** scheme) by allowing them to extract a specific message and then decode it through the owner **.proto** file and the following command:
+Fiddler can help developers (that have access to the **.proto** scheme) by allowing them to extract a specific message and then decode it through the owner **.proto** file and the following command:

 ```js
 // [message_object_name] is the name of the message object in the .proto file.
 If the message is inside a package in the .proto file, use package_name.message_object_name.